Azure/application-gateway-kubernetes-ingress/docs/annotations.md

 ## Health Probe Path

 This annotation allows specifically define target URI path to be used for AGW health probe.
-By default, if backend container running service with liveliness probe of type `HTTP GET` defined , path defined in liveliness probe definition is also used as a parh for health probe.
+By default, if backend container running service with liveliness probe of type `HTTP GET` defined , path defined in liveliness probe definition is also used as a path for health probe.
 However annotation `appgw.ingress.kubernetes.io/health-probe-path` overrides it with its own value.

 ### Usage